PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ![023_installing_packages](./images/023_installing_packages.PNG)

-The packages will be downloaded and installed to the *jupyterlab-cf* conda environment:
+The packages will be downloaded and installed to the *jupyterlab-cf* Python environment:

 ![024_installing_packages](./images/024_installing_packages.PNG)